John Muir High School: Athletics

-Muir student, Dejon Williams was named "2014 Offensive Player of the Year" by the Pasadena Star News.
-Williams was Pacific League MVP.
-He recently signed with the New Mexico State University Aggies.

-Tierra Adams is a top tier thrower in the state of California in the sport of track and field.
-She is a defending CIF champion in shot put, took 4th in the AAU Junior Olympic Games in North Carolina, 5th indoor state, and 7th in Arcadia Invitational.
-She recently signed with the Fresno State Bulldogs.

 In 2012, Muir football cornerback Kevon Seymour was signed by the University of Southern California.
 He was ranked as the #15 cornerback in the United States by ESPN.

 Turkey Tussle

 The Annual Turkey Tussle Football Game tradition began in 1947 when the game was played between Pasadena Community College and John Muir Junior College.
 The two schools played until 1953.
-In 1954 the annual rivalry was played between what is now Pasadena High School and John Muir High School and is normally held at the Rose Bowl Stadium.
+In 1954, the annual rivalry was played between what is now Pasadena High School and John Muir High School and is normally held at the Rose Bowl Stadium.
 Muir has won the Turkey Tussle for the past 16 years.